 When do moms light unity candle tapers?
 Before the wedding ceremony begins.

 4. The couple lights the unity candle together.

-It’s easy to light the unity candle: the bride takes one taper candle, the groom takes the other.
+It’s easy to light the unity candle: one person takes one taper candle, and the other partner takes the other.
 Since they are already ignited (from the moms before the ceremony), you do not need to relight them (unless they blew out from the wind).
 You will then use the taper candles to light the central unity candle together.

 5. Avoid placing the candle anywhere that may ignite.

 Keep your candles away from anything that may catch on fire, i.e. a bouquet of flowers or floral arrangement, papers, etc. And don’t lean in too far when you light it to keep your veil or hair from catching the flame.

 6. Take your time when lighting the candle.

 Don’t rush it!
 This is a great opportunity to say something to your spouse, take a moment of silence together, or at least stand still for a moment so your photographer can capture the moment on camera.